-Ransomware hits hundreds of U.S. companies, security firm says
+Ransomware hits hundreds of US companies, security firm says

 “There’s zero doubt in my mind that the timing here was intentional,” he said.

 Hammond of Huntress said he was aware of four managed-services providers — companies that host IT infrastructure for multiple customers — being hit by the ransomware, which encrypts networks until the victims pay off attackers.
-He said thousands of computers were hit.
+He said thousand of computers were hit.

 “We currently have three Huntress partners who are impacted with roughly 200 businesses that have been encrypted,” Hammond said.

 Hammond wrote on Twitter: “Based on everything we are seeing right now, we strongly believe this (is) REvil/Sodinikibi.”
-The FBI linked the same ransomware provider to a May attack on JBS SA, a major global meat processor.
+The FBI linked the same ransomware provider to a May attack on JBS SA, a major global meat processer.

 The federal Cybersecurity and Infrastructure Security Agency said in a statement late Friday that it is closely monitoring the situation and working with the FBI to collect more information about its impact.